Orthogonalization speed-up from quantum coherence after a sudden quench: Decay scaling

-\textit{Setting the context.}---Coherence-enhanced orthogonalization takes place during the transient dynamics following the quench transformation, and is driven by quantum coherence in the initial state with respect to the pre- and post-quench Hamiltonian.
+Coherence-enhanced orthogonalization takes place during the transient dynamics following the quench transformation that operates the interaction with a localized defect.
+Such an orthogonalization is driven by quantum coherence in the initial state with respect to the pre- and post-quench Hamiltonian.
 The delta-function potential, modelling the interaction with the localized defect at $x=0$, is $\hat{V} = k \,\delta(\hat{x})$ where the defect strength $k$ is restricted to positive values.
 This perturbation leads to the quenched Hamiltonian $\hat{H}' = \hat{H} + k\,\delta(\hat{x})$ where $\hat{H}$ is the initial Hamiltonian of the system.
-The system sensitivity to the perturbation is quantified by the LE $\nu(t) = \text{Tr}[ \hat{U}'(t) \, \hat{\rho}(0) \hat{U}(-t) ]$, where $\hat{\rho}(0)$ is the initial state and $\hat{U}(t) = e^{-i \hat{H} t}$ ($\hat{U}^{'}(t) = e^{-i \hat{H}^{'} t}$) is the evolution operator due to $\hat{H}$ ($\hat{H}'$).
-The LE can be measured using a Ramsey interferometric scheme~\cite{RossiniPRA2007,goold_orthogonality_2011,LostaglioQuantum2023}.
+The system sensitivity to the perturbation is quantified by the LE